jnozzi/cocoadev.com/SiteContent/General/IconBadgeDrawingGlitch.markdown

 Jesse

 ----
-''Does the problem only show up on the darkened image (i.e., what happens if you skip the "darkening" code)?
+*Does the problem only show up on the darkened image (i.e., what happens if you skip the "darkening" code)?
 Does the white area go away if you resize the window?
-If you minimize and maximize the window?''
+If you minimize and maximize the window?*